Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Real Estate Sector

-The increase in consumers' risk perception led to a gradual decrease in interaction for sites renting and selling homes, land, and workplaces starting from the beginning of March.
+The increase in consumers' risk perception led to a gradual decline in interactions for sites renting and selling homes, land, and workplaces starting from early March.
 It is anticipated that this negative trend in the real estate category will continue in the future.

-A sharper decline was observed in sites selling automobiles during the same period compared to the real estate category, and it is anticipated that this situation will continue.
+A sharper decline was observed in sites selling automobiles compared to the real estate category during the same period, and it is expected that this situation will continue.

 Aviation

-After the interruption of education, a significant decrease was observed in the interaction of airline companies and ticket comparison platforms.
-The negative trend, which started lightly at the beginning of March and followed an irregular course in the following weeks, turned into a sharp decline in the last week of the month.
+After the interruption of education, a significant decline was observed in the interactions of airlines and ticket comparison platforms.
+The negative trend, which started lightly at the beginning of March, turned into a sharp decline in the last week of the month.
 Considering the current travel restrictions, it seems that this situation will continue.

 Food Delivery

-Due to the effects of the pandemic, people are spending more time at home, and many employees have started working from home.
-Demand for food delivery platforms and national fast-food restaurant chains began to decrease during the pandemic.
+Due to the pandemic, people are spending more time at home, and many employees have started working from home.
+Demand for food delivery platforms and national fast-food restaurant chains decreased during the pandemic.
 This decline is thought to be related to hygiene concerns, consumers looking for things to do at home, and the need for savings.

 International Marketplaces

-In the last weeks of March, it was observed that consumer demands for international marketplaces significantly decreased regardless of the country.
-A parallel decline in imports can be expected in the coming months.
+In the last weeks of March, it was observed that consumer demand for international marketplaces significantly decreased regardless of the country.
+A parallel decline in imports is expected in the coming months.

-The slowdown in trade life caused the interaction of job and employee search platforms to start decreasing at the beginning of March and to drop sharply in the second half of the month.
+The slowdown in trade life led to a decrease in interactions on job and employee search platforms starting in early March, with a sharp decline in the second half of the month.
 It is anticipated that this negative situation will continue.

 Other Corporate Services

-The Covid-19 pandemic also showed one of its negative economic effects on insurance, tax, tender, and B2B portal interactions.
-The interaction of companies in this category providing services in areas such as e-commerce consulting and digital payment systems followed a positive trend due to the influence of companies trying to quickly shift from physical trade to e-commerce.
-However, this situation was not enough to eliminate the strong negative impact observed across the category.
+The Covid-19 pandemic also showed one of its negative economic effects on interactions in insurance, tax, tender, and B2B portal services.
+The interactions of firms in this category providing services in areas such as e-commerce consulting and digital payment systems followed a positive trend due to the influence of companies trying to quickly shift from physical trade to e-commerce.
+However, this was not enough to eliminate the strong negative impact observed across the category.

 Sexual Health Products

-The decrease in social interaction during the pandemic led to a decline in demand for condoms and other sexual health products.
+The decrease in social interactions during the pandemic led to a decline in demand for condoms and other sexual health products.
 It is anticipated that this negative trend will continue in this category.

 Those with Interaction Rates Decreasing Between 10% – 20%